erfan-arvan/wpi-njr-debug-results/README.md

 # wpi-njr-debug-results
-Containing the results of debugging efforts aimed at resolving the non-termination issue of WPI on a sample NJR benchmark
+Containing the results of debugging efforts aimed at identifying the probable issue causing the non-termination of WPI on certain NJR benchmarks